jamesdonoh/data-mining/report.md

 ### Clustering

 Cluster analysis involves "grouping objects that are similar to each other and dissimilar to the objects belonging to other clusters" [@bramer, p.
 311].
 This technique, a form of unsupervised machine learning, might allow us to discover groups of accidents that have similar characteristics and make them the focus of further analysis.
-In practice this could eventually lead to recommendations about additional safety measures (for example, changes to road design or rider training) that might reduce the prevalance of such accident classes.
+In practice this could eventually lead to recommendations about additional safety measures (for example, changes to road design or rider training) that might reduce the prevalence of such accident classes.
 Clustering can also be an initial process that prepares data for other kinds of data mining.

 Two challenges of this data set for clustering analysis are its large number of dimensions and the fact that it mainly consists of nominal attributes, since many clustering algorithms focus on numeric data and work best with a small number of attributes [@han, p.
 446-7].